Minecraft Console ClientMinecraft Console Client

 Make sure to allow the installation to add it to the context menu

-2. ssh and ssh-keygen commands (On Windows they're available with Gitbash, on macOs and Linux they should be available by default, it not, search on how to install them)
+2. ssh and ssh-keygen commands (on Windows they are available with Git Bash; on macOS and Linux they should be available by default.
+If not, install them first.)

 3. Basic knowledge of Linux shell commands, terminal emulator usage, SSH and Nano editor.